Aung San Suu Kyi's NLD party wins dozens of early seats; hundreds more results to come

 But human rights groups have warned more recently of a rise in politically motivated arrests as well as discrimination directed against the Muslim minority, notably the stateless Rohingya population.

-Many people still remember the last national election her party contested, in 1990, which it was widely considered to have won.
-But the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.
+She was widely considered to have won the last national election her party contested, in 1990, but the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.

 ‘More openness and transparency’

 Some observers have questioned the impartiality of the Union Election Commission, the body that oversees the vote, which has ties to the ruling USDP.

 Daw Thein Thein Tun, an official from the commission, insisted Sunday that this election was much better than parliamentary elections in 2010, which were boycotted by the NLD.

 “There are more people this time compared to 2010,” she told CNN.

 “There is more regulation, and this time there is more openness and transparency,” she added.
 “You see the voting is free and fair.”

 But NLD candidate Nay Phone Latt was skeptical.
 He told CNN that the party had monitored some irregularities and had noted minor incidents of violence and attempted voter fraud.

 Myanmar election: Results expected in freest elections in decades